dhayalan62/teat2-repo/README.md

-this is my first startup project
+This is my first startup project